Brosé, frosé, all day: The definitive history of rosé’s rise to cultural dominance

 “A lot of times Americans discover wines in restaurants,” says Euromonitor research analyst Alexander Esposito.
 “When organic first became a thing, most Americans discovered those [wines] in restaurants.
 Getting into restaurants is a first step, whether it be a new brand of rosé or a completely new type of wine.”

-In 2004, Maisons Marques & Domaines acquired a majority stake in Domaines Ott, quickly using its distribution channels to spread Ott’s rosé from six states to 50.
+In 2004, Champagne Louis Roederer acquired a majority stake in Domaines Ott, quickly using its distribution channels to spread Ott’s rosé from six states to 50.
 Other notable producers, famous for their whites or their reds, began to experiment with rosé production, as well.
 Momentum continued to build as rosé’s core market broadened from fine restaurants to the summer party scene.
 By 2006, the New York Times Styles section was calling rosé “the summer drink to be seen with” at hotspots like Ditch Plains and the Spotted Pig.

 Amy Racine, wine director at John Fraser Restaurant Associates, first introduced customers to rosé six or seven years ago by incorporating it into a wine pairing.
 “To break up the monotony, I would throw in something to make it more exciting,” she says.
 “If you blow [customers’] minds, they talk to people about it.”